Free tool · No signup

 E-commerce Stores

 An online retailer writes a buying guide for "Best Running Shoes for Flat Feet."
-The tool suggests linking specific shoe models to product pages, "shoe sizing guide" to a resource page, and "return policy" to the policy page.
+The plan suggests linking specific shoe models to product pages, "shoe sizing guide" to a resource page, and "return policy" to the policy page.
 This structure guides buyers from research to purchase while distributing SEO authority to product pages.

 SaaS Companies

 A SaaS business publishes "10 Ways to Automate Your SEO Workflow."
-The tool recommends linking "content automation" to a feature page, "API documentation" to the developer docs, and "pricing plans" to the pricing page.
+The plan recommends linking "content automation" to a feature page, "API documentation" to the developer docs, and "pricing plans" to the pricing page.
 Internal links in SaaS content directly influence trial signups and demo requests.

 The Business Impact of Strong Internal Linking